Skip to content

 See Writing converters for the full guide.

 Loaded from the same --extensions-dir as converters.
 The loader distinguishes them automatically: classes with transform() and no kinds are transforms.
-Sorted by priority (lower = earlier, default 100).
-Run after all converters, aliases, overrides, and hostname truncation — they see the final output.
+Sorted by priority (lower = earlier, default 1000).
+Run after all converters, aliases, and hostname truncation, but before user overrides — so overrides always have the final say.

 See Writing transforms for the full guide.